edesz/credit-card-churn/references/02_costs.md

 ## Replacement Cost or Customer Acquisition Cost (CaC)

 The replacement cost related to customer churn refers to the Customer Acquisition Cost (CAC), which is the total expenses incurred by the client to acquire a new credit card customer to replace one that has churned.
 This cost includes marketing and sales expenses, such as advertising, salaries for sales and marketing teams, the cost of tools and services needed to attract and onboard a new customer, etc. For credit card providers, this is approximately [167 USD per customer](https://firstpagesage.com/seo-blog/average-customer-acquisition-cost-cac-in-banking/).
-Here, we will assume CaC is $200 CAD per customer (`cac = 200`).
+Here, we will assume CaC is $200 USD per customer (`cac = 200`).

 ## Customer Lifetime Value (CLV)